Great Lakes Stories

 A Brief History of Great Lakes Fishing

-The Great Lakes fishery has lived several lives.
+This fishery has lived several lives.
 Native peoples harvested lake trout, whitefish, and sturgeon for thousands of years.
 Commercial fishing peaked in the early 1900s.
-Then came disaster – sea lampreys invaded through the St. Lawrence Seaway, devastating native trout populations.
-By the 1960s, many people believed Great Lakes fishing was finished.
+Then came catastrophe — sea lampreys invaded through the St. Lawrence Seaway and devastated native trout.
+By the 1960s, a lot of people believed Great Lakes fishing was finished.

-What happened next was one of the most successful fishery rehabilitation projects in history.
-Salmon from the Pacific were introduced.
-Lamprey control programs reduced predation.
-And today, the Great Lakes support a world-class sport fishery that attracts anglers from around the world.
+What happened next was one of the most successful fishery rehab projects in history.
+Pacific salmon got introduced.
+Lamprey control programs hammered the parasites.
+Today the Great Lakes support a world-class sport fishery that draws anglers from around the world.
+Not bad for a system everyone had written off.

 The Species That Built Legends